 With René Apallec, Hervé Laplace claims a pacifist approach.
 If “smashing the face of the generals” of the Great War may seem to judge them, the artist defends himself : “I have nothing against these generals, it is history that will judge them, not me … “.

 Celebrated in the United States, in England and in many French cities, Hervé Laplace has never exhibited in Paris.
-His first Parisian exhibition will be with Artistes Actuels from March 23 to April 1, 2023 !
+His first Parisian exhibition was with Artistes Actuels from March 23 to April 1, 2023 !